grantmcdermott/example/README.md

 Luckily, there are two easily solutions.
 This repo aims to show off both.

 I'll use the `lecture/lecture.html` file contained in this repo to demonstrate.
-If you click on the through the repo directories above, it takes you to [this location](https://github.com/grantmcdermott/example/blob/master/lecture/lecture.html) and you are told that the you can't view big raw files.
+If you click through the repo directory structure above, it takes you to [this location](https://github.com/grantmcdermott/example/blob/master/lecture/lecture.html) and you are told that the you can't view big raw files.
 Cue: sad face.
 Let's fix that!